Convening and Partnership

-The HECC works closely with the Governor’s Office, the Oregon Legislature, and the Chief Education Office, the Oregon Workforce Investment Board, and numerous state agencies and partners on policies, programs, and initiatives to build a seamless education and workforce development system and to meet statewide education goals.
+The HECC works closely with the Governor’s Office, the Oregon Legislature, the Oregon Workforce and Talent Development Board, and numerous state agencies and partners on policies, programs, and initiatives to build a seamless education and workforce development system and to meet statewide education goals.
 The Governor and Legislature determine state funding levels and policy, while the HECC has statutory authority to advise on and implement these decisions.

 Campus and Institutional Partners

 The leadership, governance and operations of higher education institutions is the responsibility of their respective presidents, governing boards of directors and administrators.
 The Commission works closely with institution leadership and faculty, who regularly engage in Commission meetings, as well as in the work of HECC subcommittees and work groups.

 Oregon’s 17 Community Colleges

 To achieve the student-focused vision of the HECC, the commission works closely with student and faculty groups and individuals regularly in commission meetings.
 In addition, student and faculty members serve on work groups, committees and task forces associated with HECC research and policy work.